 The U.K. Chaos

 Amazon introduced Black Friday to the U.K. in.
 2010.
 This was so successful customers complained that popular products had sold out within seconds.
 Due to the activity on the website, Amazon kept crashing as they couldn’t handle the traffic.

-In 2013, Asda brought about the first in-store Black Market sale, and it was absolute chaos.
+In 2013, Asda brought about the first in-store Black Friday sale, and it was absolute chaos.
 People flocked to their nearest Asda to try and take advantage of the 70% off.
 There were reports of fighting and broken bones as people gave it everything to get their hands on the best deal.

 The success of Asda’s Black Friday quickly caught on and many other shops introduced in store and online Black Friday deals with 2018 seeing the average person spending £346 on the sale.